Last Updated on Tuesday, 20 September 2016 14:05

 In 2008 these Founding Organizations set up a legal entity under German law: Global Standard gemeinnützige GmbH ("Global Standard non-profit GmbH").
 Charged with executing the Global Organic Textile Standard programme, this legal entity, led by the Management, conducts all activities in connection with the implementation of GOTS and its quality assurance as well as the related labelling- and licensing system.
 It is the proprietor of the GOTS label, registered as a trademark in relevant production countries and sales markets for organic textile goods.

-The International Working Group itself is the decisive committee for all relevant structural and political issues related to the Global Organic Textile Standard programme.
+The Advisory Council is the decisive committee for all relevant structural and political issues related to the Global Organic Textile Standard programme.

-The IWG has installed a Technical Committee which consists of one textile expert appointed by each member organisation of the IWG.
-This expert is backed up by the respective standard committee of the appointing organization thus ensuring a broad basis for the Technical Committee’s decisions.
-In addition, the Technical Committee may co-opt up to three further expert members.
-The Committee is coordinated by the Technical Director, Marcus Bruegel.
+GOTS has installed a Standards Committee, the members of which are appointed by the founding organizations.
+These experts are backed up by the respective standards committee of the founding organizations thus ensuring a broad basis for the Standards Committee decisions.
+In addition, the Standards Committee may co-opt further expert members.
+The Committee is coordinated by the Director Standards Development and Quality Assurance, Rahul Bhajekar.

-The Technical Committee has the following main functions / authorities:
+The Standards Committee has the following main functions / authorities:

-The GOTS approved certifiers are assigned with the implementation of the GOTS quality assurance system.
-In this function they work with the operations applying for GOTS certifications and use the standard, procedures and tools of the GOTS Program on a daily basis.
-Drawing back on the broad expertise gathered during this work is vital for the IWG in order to establish and further develop a functioning and practical system in the market.
-Based on these considerations the IWG has formed a Certifiers Council in which each certifier participates with a responsible expert.
+The GOTS Approved Certifiers are responsible for the implementation of the GOTS quality assurance system.
+In this function they use the standard, procedures and tools of the GOTS Programme on a daily basis.
+Drawing on the broad expertise gathered during this work is vital for GOTS in order to further develop its functioning and practical system in the market.
+In order to facilitate this, GOTS established the Certifiers Council in which each Approved Certifier is represented by a responsible expert.
 The Certifiers Council has an advisory function with regard to all issues related to the GOTS quality assurance system.
-The collaboration of all approved GOTS certifiers in this unique forum is an important prerequisite for a consistent interpretation on the criteria and requirements of the GOTS.
-Coordinated by the GOTS Technical Director the Certifiers Council reports its proposals to the Technical Committee.
+The collaboration of all approved GOTS certifiers in this unique forum is an important prerequisite for a consistent interpretation of the criteria and requirements of the standard.
+Coordinated by the GOTS Director Standards and Quality Assurance, the Certifiers Council reports its proposals to the Standards Committee.